Mobile banking is very popular in Belgium, with residents using apps for day-to-day banking, money transfers and even in-store payments.

 - enhanced security features

 While technology is always progressing in this area, smartphone banking apps still lack a few of the features available to customers who use desktop banking.
 Browser-based banking services tend to be more fully fledged than smartphone and tablet apps, especially if you have accounts in foreign currencies and want to move money around.

 Though digital banking apps are always becoming more sophisticated, there are limitations on moving money between foreign currency accounts using these.
 You can, however, still make transfers between accounts and make payments in euros.

 Another potential issue is WiFi access, which can be an issue in more remote locations.
-However, Belgium on the whole has very good quality internet coverage.
+However, internet in Belgium is generally quite fast.